sjlloyd07/portfolio_projects/hardware_store/README.md

 # Introduction
 ### Scenario: After a company wide inventory count, a computer hardware company requests a summary of its current inventory.
 The inventory is located at multiple international warehouses.

-The company wants a summary of that includes the following:
+The company stakeholders request a summary of the inventory dataset that includes the following:

-* check that inventory count includes all products and warehouses
+* confirmation that the inventory dataset includes all products and warehouses

 * total product *count* and *value*
 	* company-wide
 	* at each warehouse

 * total product *count* and *value* of **each product category** w/ percentage of total
 	* company-wide
 	* at each warehouse

 * product with highest gross value
 	* company-wide
 	* at each warehouse

 * most and least profitable product
 	* at each warehouse

-## Steps taken
+<br><br>

 <!-- inspect data with excel to determine structure -->
-### Preparation
+## Data Preparation
 The computer hardware store inventory dataset is stored in a `.csv` file that was downloaded to local storage.
 Microsoft Excel was utilized for initial data inspection.
 PostgreSQL was utilized for further cleaning, manipulation, and analysis.

 [kaggle dataset](https://www.kaggle.com/datasets/ivanchvez/hardwarestore?select=hardwareStore.csv)